molecula/documentation/concepts/_posts/2022-11-06-case-study-crime-data-modeling.md

 ## Task 2: long term planning

-In the current data, all data is rolled up to one timestamp `OCCURRED_ON_DATE` which means there's no way to identify when each unique `OFFENCE_CODE` was added.
-This means that related crimes are recorded as separate incidents.
+In the current data, all data is rolled up to one timestamp `OCCURRED_ON_DATE`, which means there's no way to associate when each unique `OFFENSE_CODE` was added to the `IDSET`.
+This means if different codes occur at different times for a single incident, the city will have no way of knowing.

+An example might be a robbery that starts at a certain location, like the bank, which has a specific values for street, lat, long, etc., but then a couple hours later is given a car crash offense code at a different location when the robbers are stopped by the police.

 ### Using Time Quantums to add granularity without extra records

-A solution is to have the attributes of each incident updated at an `UPDATE_DATE`.
+One solution is to have the attributes of each incident updated with an associated `UPDATE_DATE`.
+Note: this is a non-existent column in the dataset but something that could be added later on.

 Time Quantums allow you to associate a time with each value in `IDSET` and `STRINGSET` columns.
-For example:
+Using the Robbery example:

-* An incident occurs at a specified `STREET`
-* A new value for `STREET` is added to represent a related incident, which is associated with an `UPDATE_DATE` column
+* A new value for `STREET` is added to the incident with an associated time (`UPDATE_DATE`) that corresponds to when the robbers crashed and were stopped by the police

-NOTE: Times can only be used as filters and cannot be extracted or returned with a query result set.

-#### Example data model
+#### Example record using time quantums

 |INCIDENT_NUMBER (_id)| OFFENSE_CODE| STREET |
 | ------- | ------------ | ------------ |
 | I162097077 | 00735 (2016-11-28T12:00:00Z) <br> 01300 (2016-11-28T16:00:00Z) <br>00735 (2016-11-29T11:00:00Z)  | GIBSON ST (2016-11-28T12:00:00Z) <br> BROOKS ST(2016-11-28T16:00:00Z) <br> CENTRAL AVE (2016-11-29T11:00:00Z) |

+NOTE: Times can only be used as filters and cannot be extracted or returned with a query result set.

+#### The impact of time quantums

+Now the city can analyze the data even further, such as seeing how an incident progresses over time (i.e. what streets were visited between two times), without having to create a new record every time there is an update for the incident.
+This is really powerful because the city can now accurately run queries that give them answers to question like “what crimes were occurring on this street between time A and time B?"

 ## Conclusion

 The data models presented above will allow deeper analysis of data, including:

-* querying related incidents within the same record
 * a smaller data footprint
 * low-latency advantages
+* time-based query patterns

 ## Further information